Sports

 In Conclusion

 Some sports players enjoy relaxing methods like deep breathing or progressive muscle relaxation to calm the body.
 In contrast, other players enjoy using imagery to place themselves in various game situations to build confidence and reduce anxiety.
-Either way, it’s important to find techniques that will work best for you, as the aim is to reframe how you perceive pressure and stress so you can use them to your advantage.
+Either way, it’s important to find techniques that will work best for you, as the aim is to reframe how you perceive pressure and stress to use them to your advantage.

 Carol P. Middleton